 The Sinatra Solution: Everything in Moderation

-Essentially, the question of whether coffee is good or bad for you boils down to weighing the negative effects of caffeine against the protective antioxidant benefits of coffee’s polyphenols.
+Essentially, the question of whether coffee is good or bad for you boils down to weighing the negative effects of caffeine against the protective benefits of coffee.

-In my opinion, there’s nothing wrong with one or two cups of coffee a day.
-So if you can’t live without your daily jump start, don’t worry.
-Just don’t overdo it with sugar or artificial sweeteners, which can offset coffee’s benefits.
+In my opinion, there’s nothing wrong with 1, 2 or even 3 cups of coffee a day if your heartbeat and blood pressure are not adversely affected.
+The majority of the research supports this, too.
+(Just don’t overdo it with sugar or artificial sweeteners, which can offset all of coffee’s benefits.)

 I don’t recommend too much more than that, however, since there may be some additional risk for anyone with diagnosed cardiovascular disease or a history of heart attack.
-The protective benefits of coffee are certainly something you want to take advantage of, but that desire needs to be weighed carefully with the downsides of caffeine.
+The protective benefits of coffee are certainly something you want to take advantage of, but that desire needs to be weighed carefully with the potential downsides.